Benefits and concessions for the Armed Forces, veterans and their families

 War Disablement SmartPass

-To qualify for free fares on public transport in Northern Ireland you must be in receipt of a regular War Disablement Pension or Guaranteed Income Payment (GIP) from the Service Personnel and Veterans Agency, and permanently reside in Northern Ireland.
+To qualify for free fares on public transport in Northern Ireland you must be in receipt of a regular War Disablement Pension or Guaranteed Income Payment (GIP) from Veterans UK, and permanently reside in Northern Ireland.

-The Veterans Agency automatically issues the application form to all those who are eligible.
-If you believe you are eligible and have not received an application form, contact the Veterans Agency.
+Veterans UK automatically issues the application form to all those who are eligible.
+If you believe you are eligible and have not received an application form, contact Veterans UK.

 Blue Badge Scheme